pitchmuc/aepp/docs/schemaManager.md

 It also update the references to the schema and add new field groups to the schema definition.\
 **NOTE**: You will need to update the Schema in case of new field groups have been added.\
 Returns a dictionary such as {'fieldGroupName':'{object returned by the action}'}\

+## EDITABLE concept

+A schema is always composed of Field Groups and there is 2 way to build a Field Group.\ One is to add each of the fields manually and create the different nodes (object) by hand or with the API.\
+You can use for that the different native fields of AEP (string, double, etc...).\
+The other is to use a predefined set of fields, that are called Data Type.\
+When you are using the Data Type field that are not the native ones, you are technically using an external reference in your field group, and this reference can be used in multiple places in your field group.\
+Because it is then wrong, and not possible, to modify one of the reference and not the other, the Field Groups that return `False` to the `Editable` column cannot be edited via Field Group Manager.\
+These Data Type, that are representing more than one field, can be edited via the [DataTypeManager](./dataTypeManager.md), however, the same way than for Field Group, any modification in the Data Type will be repercuted to all Schema and Field Groups using this Data Type.